Viviana Mazza

 Viviana Mazza (born 15 June 1978, Catania, Sicily) is a writer and a journalist at the foreign desk for the Italian daily newspaper Corriere della Sera.
 At Corriere she specializes in covering the United States and the Middle East.
 She has also covered, among other countries, Pakistan, Afghanistan and Nigeria.

 She edits the America-Cina newsletter and contributes to the La27Ora blog.

 In November 2015 (together with Paolo Valentino) she was the first European newspaper journalist to interview the Iranian president, Hassan Rouhani, after his election.

-On November 1st, 2022 Mazza became only the second woman to be the US correspondent for Corriere della Sera, currently in New York.
+On November 1, 2022, Mazza became only the second woman to be the US correspondent for Corriere della Sera.

 She has published the following books for Mondadori: Storia di Malala (July 2013), Il Bambino Nelson Mandela (November 2014) and a version of the Storia di Malala book for younger children (September 2015).

 In April 2016 she published Ragazze rubate, written with Adaobi Tricia Nwaubani.
 It tells the story of the young girls kidnapped in Nigeria by Boko Haram.

 In July 2016 a version for younger readers of Il Bambino Nelson Mandela was published.

 In October 2018 she published Guerrieri di sogni.
 Storie e paesi che dovresti conoscere.

 In May 2019 she published Greta.
 La ragazza che sta cambiando il mondo.

 In June 2020 she published La ragazza che imparò a volare.
 Storia di Simone Biles.

 In May 2021 Mondadori published Il bambino fiocco di neve in a special easy-to-read edition for children and people with reading difficulties.